 Haghpanah and Hartline (2021) address this question.
 The answer they reach is that pure bundling is optimal when consumers are less likely to purchase the additional component outside of the bundle.
 One of the examples the authors use is when business travelers book hotel stays.
-When compared to families travelling for fun and leisure, business travelers are often less price sensitive, as their expenses the company for which they are travelling will reimburse.
+When compared to families travelling for fun and leisure, business travelers are often less price sensitive, as their expenses the company for which they are travelling will reimbursed.
 People travelling for business often do not utilize the pool and would thus have a lower willingness to pay for pool access but would often utilize internet access.
 In this scenario, bundling the pool access is optimal since the business traveler would more than likely purchase the additional component (internet access) outside of the bundle, but not pool access.

 Another explanation Haghpanah and Hartline offer is that when there is a negative correlation of product valuations across customers, pure bundling is optimal.
 This means that each consumer has a high valuation on a certain item or few items, but then lower valuations on the other components.
 If these components are only available as a bundle, then the consumer must purchase the entire bundle to obtain their desired commodity/good.
-One example is Microsoft Office.
-Most if not all people need a word processor, and Microsoft word is one of the most popular options.
-Additionally, Excel and PowerPoint also are used for projects and other daily needs in an office or school setting.
-However, you cannot just purchase access to Word or just Excel, you must purchase the entire Microsoft Office bundle, which comes with other features including OneNote, Outlook, Publisher, and Access.
-Consumers have no choice but to purchase the entire bundle because many of them have been using these features for most of their lives.
-One difference from the NFL application is that in the case of Microsoft Office, consumers could switch to an alternative like Google Drive.
-Microsoft believes that their products are superior and have become comfortable for people to use due to its long lifetime, so they know that this pricing model is best for them.
-Because the NFL has no direct competition in the sense that there is no other professional football league as popular, so consumers must purchase the grand bundle to obtain the component(s)/team package(s) that they would want to watch.
-This will increase the profits if the NFL believes that most of its fans would only purchase a single team’s package, so they would make more money by forcing individuals to choose either they do not get to watch their team, or they must pay more than one would expect.
+Because the NFL has no direct competition in the sense that there is no other professional football league remotely as popular, consumers must decide to purchase the grand bundle to obtain the component(s)/team package(s) that they would want to watch, or not watch their favorite team at all.
+This will increase the profits if the NFL believes that most of its fans would only purchase a single team’s package, so they would make more money by forcing individuals to choose either they do not get to watch their team, or they must pay more than one would have originally expected.

 It can also be assumed that more fans who do not consider purchasing the bundle in its current state would purchase the Sunday Ticket bundle for their team.
 However, most fans would have otherwise watched the game via their cable provider, and the NFL should not care through which avenue people watch their games, so this influx of viewers would not affect the market overall but could impact broadcasting contract renewals in the future.